How to use this template

 - A word version of this template is available for download at the bottom of this page

-Who do these procedures apply to?
-Specific staff/students/all members of the University?
+Who does this policy apply to?
+E.g. specific staff members/students/all members of the University?

 A brief (preferably one sentence) statement to clarify the reason for this document.
-Contains reference to any other directly related documents such as the policy which the procedures support and/or associated guidelines.
+Contains reference to any other directly related documents such as supporting procedures and/or associated guidelines.

-1. All mandatory points are to be numbered and contain only one procedural direction per item
+1. All mandatory points are to be numbered and contain only one policy statement per item

 2. Sub numbering is not to be used i.e. 1.1, 1.2, 1.3

-3. If sub clauses are to be included, bullet points are to be used
+3. If sub clauses need to be included, bullet points are to be used

 4. Plain language is to be used throughout the document

-5. Use direct language such as ‘must’ and ‘are to’ to specify the expected behaviours
+5. Use direct language such as ‘must’ and ‘are to’ to specify expected behaviour

-6. To avoid confusion for users only mandatory statements are to be made in the procedures document –any non-mandatory statements can be placed in accompanying guidelines
+6. To avoid confusion for users only mandatory statements are to be made in the policy document –any non-mandatory statements can be placed in accompanying guidelines

 7. If it is necessary to add brief notes within the document do so by hyphenating and reducing the text